hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 In order to execute code that is common to any incoming deep link (e.g. analytics tracking, referrer tracking, etc), the **deeplinking** module allows delegating and block execution of **handlers**.

-If a class object implements the `Handler` interface and that object is added to the handler list, its `handle(deeplink)` method will be executed.
+If a class object implements the `DeeplinkCallback` interface and that object is added to the handler list, its `deeplinkOpened(deeplink)` method will be executed.

 {% highlight java %}
 // Analytics.java
-public class Analytics implements Handler {
+public class Analytics implements DeeplinkCallback {
   ...
   @Override
-  public void handle(Deeplink deeplink) {
+  public void deeplinkOpened(Deeplink deeplink) {
     trackEvent("deeplink", deeplink.getRoute());
   }
 }